 Behavior Consultation Package

 Schedule four one-hour on-site consultation sessions with our behavior team for only $175!
 Get the benefit of one-on-one training.
 This package is perfect for shy or reactive dogs that may be overwhelmed by group classes, but would benefit from basic or advanced obedience training!
 Makes a great holiday gift for that naughty dog (or owner!) you know!

 Looking to fine tune your dog's obedience commands?
 Ready for your pup to be recognized for his or her skills?
 Then join us at The Humane Society of Pinellas and have your pet certified as a Canine Good Citizen through the widely recognized American Kennel Club (AKC).
 The Canine Good Citizen test, or CGC, is intended to promote responsible pet ownership and requires dogs to complete a series of ten tests without treats.

 CGC Prep Seminar - These one-hour long seminars allow for you and your dog to prepare for the CGC Evaluation.
 Contact BehaviorHelp@HumanePinellas.org for seminar dates and information!

 $50/test.
 Contact the Behavior Department to schedule your CGC Test.
 It is recommended you bring your own 20-foot lead and brush/comb.
 See the AKC website for testing requirements.

-Meet our Behavior Department!
+Meet our Behavior and Training Department!

-Heather Gibbs, Behavior Technician
+Heather Gibbs, CPDT-KA, Behavior and Training Manager

 Heather Gibbs received her training certification through the Animal Behavior College.
 She worked in behavior modification and animal care for several organizations including Southeastern Guide Dogs and the Animal Rescue Foundation of Texas before joining the Humane Society of Pinellas team.